Why Do I Feel So Anxious?

 “Ugh!
 What is this constant feeling in the pit of my stomach?
 For the past six months, I just feel nervous all the time.
 At times my palms begin to sweat, I feel unusually hot and begin to lose my breath.
 I hate this feeling!
 What is this?”

 The human stress response, often called the “fight or flight” response, is an amazing system designed to keep you alive when threatened with perceived death or a stressful situation.
-When all is functioning as it should, anxiety is a normal, helpful emotion which helps us cope with difficult, challenging or dangerous situations.
+When all is functioning as it should, anxiety is a normal, helpful emotion that helps us cope with difficult, challenging or dangerous situations.
 Once the unpleasant event is over, our bodies return to normal and we feel better.

 However, people suffering from an anxiety disorder find everyday events can become triggers, such as facing an exam, normal social interactions or having to go somewhere new.
 Anxiety can become a problem when it hinders you from enjoying normal life events such as school, work, family relationships, or your social life.

 When we perceive things in a negative light naturally we expect negative outcomes.
-Often people with anxiety develop a feared outcome; they have assumed these negative thoughts are factual and act accordingly, playing the part of mind readers who think they know what everyone else is thinking, or fortune tellers who think they know what is going to happen next.
+Often people with anxiety develop a feared outcome; they have assumed these negative thoughts are factual and act accordingly, playing the part of mind readers who think they know what everyone else is thinking, or fortune-tellers who think they know what is going to happen next.

 Because anxiety is so unpleasant, many sufferers will shy away from the feared or difficult event, resulting in a coping skill known as avoidance.
 The problem with avoidance is the more you avoid uncomfortable things, the harder it becomes for them to face fears and overcome worries.